-Option 3: Non-network and demand side management.
+Option 2: Non-network and demand side management.

 There is no known potential embedded generation to be developed in the Belconnen area in the next five years other than rooftop solar PV.
-Solar PV has little impact on the winter maximum demand however which usually occurs around 8:00am during July when PV generation is very low.
+Solar PV has little impact on the winter maximum demand however which usually occurs around 7:00pm during June when PV generation is very low.
+Future installations of battery energy storage systems may have some impact on maximum demand but this is unquantified at this stage.

-A non-network option providing load reduction at Belconnen Zone Substation of around 4.5 MW would be required by 2019.
+A non-network option providing load reduction at Belconnen Zone Substation of around 2.5 MW would be required by 2020.

-Option 4: Installation of third transformer at Belconnen Zone Substation.
+Option 3: Installation of third transformer at Belconnen Zone Substation.